 BURGESS HILL HAS A THRIVING COMMUNITY AND IS A GREAT PLACE TO CALL HOME.

 Burgess Hill has a real sense of community with a bustling town centre, a well-used leisure centre and numerous clubs and societies.
-A recent new Thakeham homeowner at Valeside Keep commented to us how friendly and welcoming the town is.
+A recent new Thakeham homeowner at Valeside Keep commented on how friendly and welcoming the town is.

-The High Street includes a great range of shops, cafes, restaurants and pubs and you will find everything from bowls to yoga in the local area.
+The high street includes a great range of shops, cafes, restaurants and pubs.
+For those looking for leisure activities and a chance to make new friends, you will find everything from bowls to yoga in the local area.

 The local countryside is ideal for walking, with many bridleways and footpaths.
 There is so much within easy reach, from buzzing Brighton, to historic Lewes, to the far reaching South Downs.